-AFTER MOBILITY Based on the evidence of a your assessment in the host institution, did you achieve the expected learning outcomes?
-Validation Have you credit been validated (and recognised) in line with the Learning Agreement?
-If not, why not? /alid They were fairly treated in your verification process?
-Are the actors involved implementing the practical consequences of verifying your credits (e.g. exemption from certain courses, exemption from formal or summary assessment, taking extra credits)?
-Can your credit be recognised in line with the Learning Agreement?
-If not why?
-Recognition Can the credit be accepted in accordance with the Learning Agreement?
+AFTER MOBILITY Based on the evidence of a learner's assessment in the host institution, did the learner achieve the expected learning outcomes?
+Has the learner's credit been validated (and recognised) in line with the Learning Agreement?
+If not, why not?
+Validation Was the learner fairly treated in the validation process (such as the conditions of the assessment, differences in the learning environment between the home and the host institution, or possible language barriers that the host institution might encounter)?
+Are the actors involved implementing the practical consequences of verifying students' credits (e.g. exemption from certain courses, exemption from formal or summary assessment, taking extra credits)? uo Can the credit be accepted in accordance with the Learning Agreement?
 If not, why?
-Recog Does the participating actors practice the practical consequences of recognizing the credits of you (e.g. registering a unit in a copy of a student's record, creating a certificate, to record a credit of the student by another type of recording)?
-Follow-up Can you progress in their training pathways as planned?
+Recognition Does the participating actors practice the practical consequences of recognizing the credits of learners (e.g. registering a unit in a copy of a student's record, creating a certificate, to record a credit of the student by another type of recording)?
+Follow- up Can the mobile learners progress in their training pathways as planned?